RohanPoojary/django-admin-kit/docs/getting-started.rst

     Setting up this behaviour is 2 step process.

     * **Step 1**: API Creation
         Create an ``ajax.py`` file in the app.
-And create a class that inherits :class:`admin_kit.ajax.Ajax` and has ``run(self, request)`` method.
+And create a class that inherits :any:`admin_kit.ajax.Ajax` and has ``run(self, request)`` method.
 This method is executed, which acts as an API.

-        And register this class using :func:`admin_kit.site.register` method.
+        And register this class using :any:`admin_kit.site.register` method.
 The first argument is the key through which the model links to class and second is the class itself.

         For our example lets fill the choices from an API.
 Create an ``ajax.py`` with below code.